 In these days of a slimmed down monarchy, more distant members of the royal firm who are not descendants of George VI but nonetheless interesting and hardworking, are little known.
-One of these is HRH Prince Richard, 2nd Duke of Gloucester who shares the name of his recently discovered 15th century ancestor and is patron of the Richard III society.
+One of these is HRH Prince Richard, 2nd Duke of Gloucester, who shares the name of his recently discovered 15th-century ancestor and is the patron of the Richard III society.

-Prince Richard is the Queen’s cousin, a grandson of George V and second son of Prince Henry, the first Duke of Gloucester and his wife Princess Alice, the former Lady Alice Christabel Montagu-Douglas-Scott, third daughter of the seventh Duke of Buccleuch and ninth Duke of Queensberry.
+Prince Richard is the Queen’s cousin and grandson of George V. He is the second son of Prince Henry, the first Duke of Gloucester and his wife, Princess Alice, former Lady Alice Christabel Montagu-Douglas-Scott, third daughter of the seventh Duke of Buccleuch and ninth Duke of Queensberry.

-Princess Alice recorded in her memoir a visit she made to a fortune teller – before her marriage - where she was told she would marry above her station – as she was the daughter of a Duke she thought this was unlikely.
+Princess Alice recorded in her memoir a visit she made to a fortune teller – before her marriage – where she was told she would marry above her station.
+As the daughter of a Duke she thought this was unlikely.
 However, she went on to marry George V’s third son and became a member of the British royal family which was a marriage above her station and affected her son’s future life in a number of ways.

 In 1936 the death of George V and the abdication of Edward VIII left Prince Henry third in line to the throne after the Princesses Elizabeth and Margaret Rose.
 He also served as regent designate until the then Princess Elizabeth came of age.
-Prince Henry’s role during the Queen’s minority meant the end of his military career and him undertaking full time royal duties.
+Prince Henry’s role during the Queen’s minority meant the end of his military career and undertaking full-time royal duties.

 Prince Richard was born on 26 August 1944 and spent his early years in Australia where Prince Henry was served as Governor-General from 1945-1947.
-After the Gloucesters return to the UK, Prince Richard was educated firstly at home, before going to school at Wellesley House, Broadstairs and finally Eton.
+After the family had returned to the UK, Prince Richard was educated firstly at home, before going to school at Wellesley House, Broadstairs and finally Eton.